SystemsApproach/ops/control.rst

   of who performs what operation when (also taking advantage of the identity management mechanism described next).

-It is entirely possible to auto-generate the REST API from the set of models loaded into x-config, although one is also free to augment this set with additional “hand-crafted” calls for the sake of convenience (although typically this will mean the API is no longer RESTful).
-The idea of using the model specification as a single source of truth and deriving other artifacts, such as the API, from the model declarations is appealing because it improves developer productivity, and provides fewer opportunities for inconsistencies to be introduced between layers.
+It is possible to auto-generate the REST API from the set of models loaded into x-config, although one is also free to augment this set with additional “hand-crafted” calls for the sake of convenience (with the caveat that this will likely mean the API is no longer RESTful).
+The idea of using the model specification as a single source of truth and deriving other artifacts, such as the API, from this specification is appealing because it improves developer productivity, and provides fewer opportunities for inconsistencies to be introduced between layers.
 Consider, for example, if the developer wishes to add a single field to a model.
-Without auto-generation, the following must all be updated:
+Without auto-generation, the following must all be
+updated:

    * Model
    * API specification